 So who is Ken Hunt?
 A lot of the readers of this blog are old enough and good enough baseball fans to remember Ron Hunt, the former big league second baseman who was the real first “star” of the Mets.
 Ron Hunt would have won the 1963 NL Rookie of the Year Award if it weren’t for the fact that Pete Rose was also in his rookie season that same year.
 But I don’t think too many of you remember Ken Hunt.
 I do because of two reasons.
 I was a baseball card collector and a die-hard Yankee fan.

 Ken Hunt had been signed by the Yankees way back in 1952 when he was just 17 years old.
 He had just graduated from high school in Grand Forks, ND and the Yankees assigned him to their lowest level (D) farm team.
-He climbed the first three letters of the minor league alphabet pretty quickly, but once he got to the double A level, his ascent sort of stalled because the next rung of his career ladder was the New York Yankee outfield which was at the time pretty loaded with high performing veterans.
+He climbed the first three letters of the minor league alphabet pretty quickly, but once he got to the multiple A level, his ascent sort of stalled because the next rung of his career ladder was the New York Yankee outfield, which was at the time pretty loaded with high performing veterans.

 Despite that crowded situation, Hunt was given his first call-up to the Bronx in September of 1959 and then actually made New York’s big league roster with a good 1960 spring training performance.
 He hit .294 as a utility outfielder on that 1960 Yankee team through the first two months of the season before he was sent back down to Richmond.
 He also developed a lasting friendship with another Yankee who made his home in North Dakota, a guy named Roger Maris.